openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

 **************************************************

-Before you can add a recommender component to your course, you must enable the Recommender tool in Studio.
+Before you can add a recommender component to your course, you must enable the recommender tool in Studio.

-To enable the Recommender tool in Studio, you add the ``"recommender"`` key to the **Advanced Module List** on the **Advanced Settings** page.
+To enable the recommender tool in Studio, you add the ``"recommender"`` key to the **Advanced Module List** on the **Advanced Settings** page.
 (Be sure to include the quotation marks around the key value.)
 For more information, see :ref:`Enable Additional Exercises and Tools`.